-"Intercultura" was founded in 1955 as the Italian representative of a humanitarian international organisation, AFS (American Field Service), an initiative set up by a group of Italian volunteers to promote intercultural dialogue and contribute to a new education for peace.
+"Intercultura" was founded in1955 as the Italian representative of a humanitarian international organisation, AFS (American Field Service), an initiative set up by a group of Italian volunteers to promote intercultural dialogue and contribute to a new education for peace.
 Currently it is managed by 4500 volunteers in Italy, together with 200,000 volunteers abroad.
 It is present in 155 Italian cities and its network covers 65 countries worldwide.
 Intercultura operates mainly by granting master's scholarships for a one-year study programme in a foreign country.
 It is characterised by a permanent stay with families who host children free of charge (to guarantee a relationship based on availability and affection) and by attending a public school abroad, with the consequent possibility of making a direct comparison with other students there and gaining knowledge of daily life in the host country.

-Health, disability and researc Education and inclusion Study and research Employees involvement
+Covid-19 emergency Solidarity Health, disability and research Education and inclusion Study and research Employees involvement Balance Sheet Report on Operations Notes on the Accounts